eaprelsky/infodynamics/book/16_the_information_universe.md

 ### What Is Reality?

-Information physics suggests reality as:
+Information dynamics suggests reality as:
 - **Fundamental information processing** where matter, energy, space, and time emerge from informational relationships
 - **Self-organizing complexity** that naturally develops systems capable of understanding itself
 - **Participatory existence** where conscious observers help determine what reality becomes